-Source: AMRO staff calculations

-Notes: For each principle (represented by a

-vertex on the pentagon), a score between 0,

-0.5, 1.0, 1.5, 2.0, 2.5 and 3 is assigned.
-A higher

-score denotes greater effectiveness in the

-respective principles.
-More detailed

-explanations of how the scores are assigned

-can be found in Table 1A-E.
+Source: AMRO staff calculations Notes: For each principle (represented by a vertex on the pentagon), a score between 0, 0.5, 1.0, 1.5, 2.0, 2.5 and 3 is assigned.
+A higher score denotes greater effectiveness in the respective principles.
+More detailed explanations of how the scores are assigned can be found in Table 1A-E. Figure 10.
+Mainly Principle-based Economies (Index)

-Source: AMRO staff calculations

-Notes: For each principle (represented by a

-vertex on the pentagon), a score between 0,

-0.5, 1.0, 1.5, 2.0, 2.5 and 3 is assigned.
-A higher

-score denotes greater effectiveness in the

-respective principles.
-More detailed

-explanations of how the scores are assigned

-can be found in Table 1A-E.
+Source: AMRO staff calculations Notes: For each principle (represented by a vertex on the pentagon), a score between 0, 0.5, 1.0, 1.5, 2.0, 2.5 and 3 is assigned.
+A higher score denotes greater effectiveness in the respective principles.
+More detailed explanations of how the scores are assigned can be found in Table 1A-E.